asanaullah/pnr/0_BasicFlow/README.md

 ### Setting Up The Environment

 This is the script we use to build Yosys.
-Since we are reusing the script from [here](https://github.com/asanaullah/ZipVersa-SSDP), there might be more dependencies installed than needed (will be fixed in a future commit).
+Since we are reusing the script from [here](https://github.com/asanaullah/ZipVersa-SSDP), there might be more dependencies installed than needed.

 ```bash
 sudo dnf -y groupinstall "Development Tools" "Development Libraries"